Starting date: July 2021

 To achieve its aim, CCG follows different approaches:

-• integrating big data generated from multiple large-scale genomics initiatives to expedite the translation of this research to the classification of tumours;
+- integrating big data generated from multiple large-scale genomics initiatives to expedite the translation of this research to the classification of tumours;

-CCG is strongly committed to open science and makes available all the resources needed to reproduce the analyses, including raw and processed data, interactive computational notebooks, user-friendly tumour maps that anyone can explore in a web browser, and bioinformatics pipelines.
+CCG is strongly committed to open science and makes available all the resources needed to reproduce the analyses, including raw and processed data, interactive computational notebooks, user-friendly tumour maps that anyone can explore in a web browser, R packages, and bioinformatics pipelines.

 Current cancers of interest and studies led by CCG:

-• small cell lung cancer (SPHERE)
+- small cell lung cancer (GENESIS-SCLC)

-• pancreatic cancer (GENESIS)
+- pancreatic cancer (GENESIS-PDAC)

-• malignant pleural mesothelioma (MESOMICS).
+- malignant pleural mesothelioma (MESOMICS)

-External website: www.rarecancersgenomics.com
+External website: https://www.computationalcancergenomics.com

 Team Composition

-Emails: FernandezCuestaL@iarc.who.int; FollM@iarc.who.int
+Emails: FernandezCuestaL@iarc.who.int; FollM@iarc.who.int; AlcalaN@iarc.who.int

 Team members: